whatbeato/whatbeato/README.md

-hi im fonz, lynn, whatever you wanna call me atp i don't even know
+hi im fonz, lynn, whatever you wanna call me atp i don't even know i also go by whatbeato and headpatsyou sometimes

 club ops and eng @ hack club
 i also dabble in events